Promise

 Swift

-• Returns a new Promise that will be resolved using the given block.
+A new promise that will be eventually resolved using the promise returned from

 Declaration